Homeless individuals with complex needs

 - Living in insecure housing

-Homeless people with many and complex service needs are people who are struggling with multifaceted problems (substance and/or psychiatric disorders, developmental abnormalities, and/or major life trauma), living with longer or shorter periods of residential instability, and requiring multiple forms of support.
+Homeless individuals with complex needs are those struggling with multiple issues (substance and/or psychiatric disorders, developmental abnormalities, and/or significant life trauma), experiencing varying periods of housing instability, and requiring diverse support services.
 They need specialized low-threshold service and living resources consisting of removing barriers for the purpose of facilitating the individuals’ use of the services.

 Housing First

-In working with homeless people with many and complex service needs, emphasis is placed on respect for the individual, empowerment, and enhancing and strengthening their self-esteem.
+In working with homeless individuals with complex needs, emphasis is placed on respect for the individual, empowerment, and enhancing their self-esteem.

 The work follows the Housing First (HF) philosophy of harm reduction.